 vice president, communications and public affairs, vera institute of justice

 Prior to Vera, Mary established and led a public affairs and communications department at The Hastings Center, a nonprofit, nonpartisan bioethics research and policy institute.
-There she launched a number of national initiatives, established a Washington, DC policy office, and co-produced an award-winning public television documentary.
+There she launched a number of national initiatives, established a Washington, DC policy office, and co-produced an award-winning public television documentary for NOVA.
 She has also worked with the Robert Wood Johnson Foundation on its Cover the Uninsured campaign.
-Mary holds a BA from Barnard College.

 Mary holds a BA from Barnard College, and has done graduate work in philosophy at The Graduate Center at the City University of New York.
 She is a board member of the New York City Criminal Justice Agency, which works with the courts to improve pretrial release and reduce unnecessary jail incarceration, and an executive committee member of the board of Brooklyn Kindergarten Society, a 125-year-old organization providing quality early childhood education to Brooklyn families.
 She is always happy to talk about running marathons or complain about injuries.